nmstate/nmstate.github.io/devel/yaml_api.md

    route, it will only delete routes __without__ `next-hop-address`.
  * `metric`: Integer.
 Set to -1 for let backend decide.
  * `table-id`: Integer.
 Set to 0 for main table id 254.
+ * `cwnd`: Integer.
+TCP congestion window.
+According to linux kernel, The `cwnd` property of route requires the `lock cwnd` flag been set at the same time, otherwise the `cwnd` will take effect.
+Hence, on querying, nmstate treat routes without `lock cwnd` flag as empty `cwnd`.
+When applying, nmstate backend always set `lock cwnd`.
+If you want to modify existing `cwnd`, like modifying other route properties, you need to mark old route as `state: absnet` and append new route.

 ## Route Rules